Michael Miebach is chief executive officer of Mastercard and a member of the company’s board of directors.

-His collaborative approach creates scalable and trusted solutions for the exchange of payments and data and can be seen in his leadership of the acquisitions of Vocalink and Finicity, as well as the pending transaction with Nets – each expanding Mastercard’s range of payment flows.
+His collaborative approach creates scalable and trusted solutions for the exchange of payments and data and can be seen in his leadership of the acquisitions of Vocalink, Finicity and the corporate services business of Nets – each expanding Mastercard’s range of payment flows.

 Michael joined Mastercard in 2010 to lead its Middle East and Africa operations, where he helped shape and advance the company’s financial inclusion efforts with targeted solutions for governments and their citizens across the region.
 Earlier in his career, Michael held senior roles at both Barclays Bank and Citibank.